 If you grew up only eating bananas once they have turned yellow, then you’re probably clueless about how to use green bananas.
 Maybe you got some bananas that won’t ripen, or you just want to experiment a bit.
-Whatever the case may be, you’ll be happy to hear that there are several ways that you can use green bananas!
+Whatever the case may be, you’ll be happy to hear that there are options for you.
+Here’s what to do with your green bananas!

 Are green bananas OK to eat?